tambien/InteractiveMusic/week_01/README.md

 #### Amplitude

 The magnitude of the wave.
 The difference between extreme values.
+DIFFERENT than volume.

 #### Phase